-- How safe is my money in a Bank On Yourself policy?
+- How safe is my money in a Bank On Yourself-type dividend-paying whole life policy?

-- What do the companies that offer Bank On Yourself-type policies invest in to protect and grow my money even in volatile times?
+- What do the companies recommended by Bank On Yourself Professionals invest in to protect and grow my money even in volatile times?

 - How would a decline in the dollar affect this strategy?